 Home >> Breakfasts >>

-There’s nothing better than waking up and have for breakfast
+There’s nothing better than waking up and having for breakfast

 , peasant rice

-The chilaquiles consist of a plate with tortillas bathed in green salsa
+The chilaquiles consist of a plate with tortillas bathed in a salsa

-and garnished with cheese, onion, sour cream and coriander.
-It is a magnificent combination of ingredients and flavors
+is used, and then they are garnished with cheese, onion, Mexican cream, coriander and avocado.
+It is a magnificent combination of ingredients, flavors and textures.

 About the Recipe

-- To make the chilaquiles first the tortillas have to transform into totopos then the salsa is prepared, the ingredients are mixed and at the end the plate is garnished.
-Laborious yes, difficult no.
+- To make the chilaquiles first the tortillas have to transform into tortilla chips then the salsa is prepared, the ingredients are mixed and at the end they are garnished.
+The recipe is laborious but not difficult.

-- If possible make the chilaquiles with “old tortillas” because they are drier, they absorb less fat and the tortilla chip will be better cooked.
+- If possible make the chilaquiles with old tortillas because they are drier, they absorb less fat and they come out crispier.

 - The preparation time is of 20 minutes.